museum projects & outreach

 Core Sound’s community work only begins at the facility on Harkers Island.
 The Heritage Center’s vision and impact can be found in classrooms up and down the coast, in community meetings along the Outer Banks, in university classrooms inland and as an online resource for oral histories, educational partnerships and sustainable economic development for coastal communities.

-Saltwater Connections, a project of Core Sound Waterfowl Museum and Heritage Center, is a collaborative of community members and organizations united by a shared common interest in building stronger communities along the Outer Banks National Scenic Byway now and for the future.
+Saltwater Connections, a project of Core Sound Waterfowl Museum and Heritage Center, is a collaboration of community members and organizations united by a shared common interest in building stronger communities along the Outer Banks National Scenic Byway now and for the future.
 The collaborative crafts innovative projects that share and perpetuate the maritime culture of the region, encourage economic diversity, promote community health and wellness, and serve the needs of all residents.

 Saltwater Connections, with funding and technical support from The Conservation Fund’s Resourceful Communities Program, NC Rural Center, Z. Smith Reynolds, Outer Banks Community Foundation, Albemarle-Pamlico National Esturarine Project, National Park Service and others, has provided these projects to strengthen the cultural, economic and environmental connections of the coastal region.